DonaldET/DemoDev/docs/001-001-README.md

 The projects use Maven to build and JUnit test artifacts.
 The _root_ parent project defines common MAVEN dependencies and versions.
 Nested child projects are located under the top-level parent project.
 A child project may be a parent of lower level child projects forming a tree.
 Shared plugins and _localized_ dependencies are included in parent projects and sometimes overridden in child projects.

 Supporting web sites for testing skills include:
-- [http://https://leetcode.com/](http://https://leetcode.com/ "Leet Code"), presenting problems and solutions in a white-board environment.
+- [http://https://leetcode.com/](http://https://leetcode.com/ "Leet Code"), presenting problems and solutions in a peer-reviewed development environment.
-- [https://coderpad.io/](https://coderpad.io/ "Coder Pad"), a white-board testing environment.
+- [https://coderpad.io/](https://coderpad.io/ "Coder Pad"), a white-board development environment for coding exams.
-- [https://www.pramp.com/#/](https://www.pramp.com/#/ "Pramp"), an interactive coding interview environment.
+- [https://www.pramp.com/#/](https://www.pramp.com/#/ "Pramp"), an interactive coding interview environment for practicing coding interviews.

 Please contact _Donald Trummell_ via Email using dtrummell@gmail.com.
 You may see his detailed profile [here](http://www.linkedin.com/in/donaldtrummell/).
 You may review the published form of this documentation at http://donaldet.github.io/DemoDev/.